 Some Project Managers may expect the Contractor to provide these acceleration measures in a one stage approach where they provide the quotation for maintaining the original Completion Date within the initial compensation event by asking for alternative quotations.
 Whilst this may appear quite practical, it is important to remember that on that basis, the Project Manager would be able to make his own assessment of the compensation event, which in this instance would include the cost to maintain the current Completion Date and more importantly the cost of risk to maintain that date.
-It is highly likely that the Employer’s view of risk will be lower than that of the Contractor.
-It is equally important to remember that the Contractor is obliged to mitigate (reschedule works at no cost or inefficiency to himself to optimise planned Completion) but not to accelerate (generally incur cost to do things quicker).
+It is highly likely that the Client’s view of risk will be lower than that of the Contractor.
+It is equally important to remember that the Contractor is obliged to mitigate (reschedule works at no cost or inefficiency to themselves to optimise planned Completion) but not to accelerate (generally incur cost to do things quicker).
 Therefore, it should be recommend that a quick two stage approach gives the maximum visibility to both parties and less subjectivity within the assessment i.e. show the effect a compensation event has had on planned Completion and then provide a separate quotation demonstrating the cost to accelerate the Completion Date to an agreed date.